Mechanical watches need to be wound regularly to keep them ticking, and also to keep the watch in good shape.

 Another common question that pops up when talking with new owners of mechanical watches is what will happen if you wind the watch backward.

-Now, if you accidentally do this there should be no problem, just wind it the right way and your watch should be working great.
+Now, if you accidentally do this gently, there should be no problem, just wind it the right way and your watch should be working great.

 However, the gears and mechanism of the watch are not designed to be wound the other way, so winding it backward won’t do immediate damage, but puts unnecessary stress and wear on the gears that could accumulate over time.
 Therefore, never wind a watch backwards.